krazynez/ark4_toolkit/Readme.md

 - [X] YABT ( Yet Another Button Tester )

+- [X] OFW, model detection of which one to add to the Memory Stick

 Credits:
 - raing3 for PSP Tool to reference as I made both PSP Tool 1.69 and this for vlf lib